Natasha Sajé

-Natasha Sajé (born June 6, 1955, in Munich, Germany) is an American poet.
+Natasha Sajé (born June 6, 1955, in Munich, West Germany) is an American poet.
 Her memoir Terroir was a finalist for the Lambda Literary Award for Bisexual Literature.

 Life

 She grew up in New York City, and New Jersey.
 She graduated from the University of Virginia, Johns Hopkins, and the University of Maryland, College Park.

 She taught at Westminster College, where she is now Emeritus, and Vermont College.

 Her work appeared in The New York Times, The Gettysburg Review, The Kenyon Review, New Republic, Parnassus, Ploughshares, Shenandoah, and The Writers Chronicle.